s-KaiNet/react-simple-hook-store/README.md

 };
 ```

 `counter` will be your "local state" here.
-Every time other components (or current component) update counter state variable, the component will get re-rendered.
-Another way to read it: any updates to `counter` state will cause this component to be re-rendered.
+Every time other components (or current component) update `counter` state variable, the component will get re-rendered.
+Another way to read it: any updates to `counter` global state will cause this component to be re-rendered.

-If you want to modify the state outside of React, you can use `store` exported on the previous step.
+If you want to modify the state outside of React component, you can use `store` exported on the previous step.

-## More examples:
+## More examples

 ### [Basic usage](https://codesandbox.io/s/basic-usage-n9ib6)